 2) Label everything.
-If you only have one set of tees and target positions, we recommend labeling them as "Main" (you might install some alternate positions in the future).
-If the course already has a labeling scheme, like A, B, reds, whites, etc., then you should mirror those labels in the UDisc course listing.
+If you only have one set of tee and target positions, we recommend naming them as Main (you might install some alternate positions in the future).
+If the course already has a naming scheme, like A, B, reds, whites, etc., then you should mirror those in the UDisc course listing.

 3) Remove any elements that are out-of-date.
 If a course element is no longer used, then you can delete the tee, target, or path entirely to display only the current positions.
-On the other hand, if an alternate location will be used in the future, then you can set it to "Inactive" rather than removing it.
+On the other hand, if an alternate location will be used in the future, then you can set it to Inactive rather than removing it.
 For seasonal tee and target positions, label those appropriately to reflect what they represent, and be sure to check Temporary if it applies.

 4) Follow the red dots.
 UDisc will point out elements that still need review until everything is confirmed, and you can use the red dots as a guide for which pieces to look at next.
-There is a small box at the top right of the Map Manager page that will show how many elements/holes need to be reviewed.
+There is a small box at the top left of the Map Manager page that will show how many elements/holes need to be reviewed.
 You can also find the red dots on the map itself, and along the bottom of Map Manager.
 Keep all of the elements that exist at the course, and remove any erroneous elements that don't belong.